pamgene/pamsoft_grid_qt_operator/README.md

 ##### Notes

-Steps to install MCR in the rstudio image
+Steps to install MCR in the rstudio image:

 1. Upload the MCR to /home/rstudio/mcr/ ($MCRTMP) in the tercen-studio image